GregoryNavasarkian/sorting-api/README.md

 - /selection -> sort data using selection sort
 - /quick -> sort data using quick sort
 #### Sending requests (JSON)
-To send a request as JSON separate data with commas i.e. {5,4,3,2,1}.
+To send a request as JSON separate data with commas i.e. `{"nums": 5,4,3,2,1}`.
 No spaces between characters.

 #### Receiving requests (JSON)
 Returned data sent in the following format: